Chemotherapy for Pancreatic Cancer

 Pancreatic cancer.
 American Cancer Society website.
 Available at:

-Yip D, Karapetis C, et al. Chemotherapy and radiotherapy for inoperable advanced pancreatic cancer.
+Yip D, Karapetis C, Steer CB, Goldstein D. Chemotherapy and radiotherapy for inoperable advanced pancreatic cancer.

 Cochrane Database Syst Rev.